Trolls taking over Flippa

 One of the worst parts of selling websites on Flippa is constantly having to deal with trolls.
 There is a large and growing number of Flippa members who never buy any websites, but like to spread false rumors and attack sellers for outrageous accusations and claims.
 I encounter this in almost every auction I run, unfortunately.

-Here are some recent examples from my latest auction, before Flippa support removes them – unfortunately it’s very slow, can take a day or two for flippa support to reply to a ticket.
+Here are some recent examples from my latest auction, before Flippa support removes them – unfortunately, it’s very slow, can take a day or two for Flippa support to reply to a ticket.

-It’s a shame that Flippa don’t ban such members and allow this type of behavior.
+It’s a shame that Flippa doesn’t ban such members and allow this type of behavior.
 Even when they are eventually banned, after multiple reports, it’s easy enough to make a new account and post more garbage to try to discourage other bidders from participating in the auction.
 Since it’s a no reserve auction naturally he can expect to get the site cheaper if other bidders decide to believe it.